erik1066/anthstat-statistics/README.md

 # Important Notes

+## Unit of measure for age and interpolation

+The lookup values for the WHO 2006 Growth Standards are indexed by age in days.
+Therefore, all age-based input to the ComputeZScore method in the WHO2006 class must supply the age in days.
+Supplying a non-integer day value (such a 4.5) will cause the value to be rounded to the nearest whole number to avoid interpolation.
+The only two indicators for the WHO 2006 Growth Standards that can accept decimal values are weight-for-length and weight-for-height.
+If a decimal value is supplied that is not found in the lookup table for these two indicators, then interpolation of the L, M, and S values will occur.

+The WHO 2007 and CDC 2000 data sets are indexed by age in months.
+Age-based inputs to their ComputeZScore methods may supply either a whole-numbered month or a decimal month.
+Age in days or other units is unsupported.
+If a decimal month value is supplied and the decimal value is not found in the lookup table for that indicator, then interpolation of the L, M, and S values will occur to derive a z-score.

 ## Z-score recomputation

-When using the WHO 2006 Growth Standards, z-scores for any weight- and/or height-based indicators that are above 3 or below -3 will be recomputed per WHO guidelines <cite>\[1\]</cite>.
-This recomputation does not occur for any other z-scores.
+When using the WHO 2006 Growth Standards and the WHO 2007 Growth Reference, z-scores that are above 3 or below -3 will be recomputed per WHO guidelines <cite>\[1\]</cite> <cite>\[2\]</cite> <cite>\[3\]</cite>.
+This recomputation does not occur when generating z-scores using the CDC 2000 Growth Charts.

 ## Discrepancies versus WHO Anthro

 There will be discrepancies when comparing z-scores computed using AnthStat.Statistics and those computed using the "WHO Anthro" software package (http://www.who.int/childgrowth/software/en/) under certain conditions.
-This occurs because WHO Anthro adds 0.7cm to a child's length when the child is < 24 months old and measured standing up, and subtracts 0.7cm from the child's height when they are >= 24 months old and measured lying down <cite>\[2\]</cite>.
+This occurs because WHO Anthro adds 0.7cm to a child's length when the child is < 24 months old and measured standing up, and subtracts 0.7cm from the child's height when they are >= 24 months old and measured lying down <cite>\[4\]</cite>.
 These adjustments are made internally by the WHO Anthro software and are not shown to the user, though they are documented in the WHO Anthro user manual.
-The adjusted height or length is used to compute all other length/height-based indicators, which include BMI-for-age, Weight-for-Age, Weight-for-Length, Weight-for-Height, and Height-for-Age.
+This adjusted height or length is used to compute all other length/height-based indicators, which include BMI-for-age, Weight-for-Age, Weight-for-Length, Weight-for-Height, and Height-for-Age.

 AnthStat.Statistics does __not__ change the measurement inputs it is provided.
 It assumes that the caller has made the decision about whether and how to adjust the inputs before supplying them to this library.